tedneward/Azgaarnoth/History/Ancient.md

 # The Ancient World

+This all needs reconciling with the Timeline.

+---

 ## The Eldar-ruled World
 It is said that the Eldar were the ones that brought arcane magic into the world, and that their close proximity to the gods is what enabled the granting of divine magic as well.
 Eldar are said to have fought toe-to-toe with the worst of the demon lords and devil princes, and supposedly stood alongside the gods when the fiends were banished to the Outer Planes and the Compact (which prevents fiends from ever calling the mortal plane home) was imposed upon them.
 Great works of architecture, art, music, craft, poetry, and even dance were said to be the hallmark of Eldar culture and presence.